TrojanerHD/FastWordReader/README.md

 + Pauses after periods
 + Extra long time for numbers
 + Pause button
-+ Removing of linebreak dashes
++ Linebreak dashes removement
-+ Removing of brackets (for making the reading of insertions in quotes easier)
++ Brackets removement (for making the reading of insertions in quotes easier)

 ## Current limitations
-+ You have to reload your browser tab every time you want to restart though the input text should be cached by your browser
++ You have to pause before restarting if you want to restart while the text is not finished
-+ You can't rewatch parts of the text
++ You cannot rewatch parts of the text
-+ No adjustable length for periods and numbers
++ No adjustable lengths for periods and numbers
-+ Letters per minute are a bit inaccurate, the actual calculation is undocumented and a result of try and error
++ Letters per minute is a bit inaccurate, the actual calculation is undocumented and a result of try and error